Constitutional Court of Kazakhstan: Judges

 Judges of the Constitutional Court are senior public officials whose status is defined by the Constitution and the Constitutional Law.
 They may not hold a parliamentary mandate or occupy other paid positions, except for teaching, scientific, or other creative activities.
 They are also prohibited from engaging in entrepreneurial activity or serving on the governing bodies of commercial organisations.
 Judges must not be members of political parties or trade unions, nor may they publicly support any political party.
 If an appointed judge holds such membership, it must be terminated within ten days.

 Candidates for appointment as judges must be citizens of Kazakhstan at least forty years of age, hold a higher legal education, possess a high level of legal qualification, maintain an impeccable reputation, and have no fewer than fifteen years of legal experience.
-The Chairman and judges serve a single eight-year term, and reappointment is not permitted.
+The Chair and judges serve a single eight-year term, and reappointment is not permitted.
 If a judge's powers are terminated early, the vacancy is filled according to the procedure established by the Constitution and the Constitutional Law.

 The full composition of the Constitutional Court, formed at the end of 2022 and effective from 1 January 2023, included judges appointed by the President, the Senate, and the Mäjilis.
 The appointees represented a mix of legal scholars, senior civil servants, and former Supreme Court judges as presented below: